TedWildenradt/javascript-project/README.md

 # javascript-project
-* Real Estate SF
+## Real Estate SF
-* Background and Overview
+### Background and Overview
     * Data visualization regarding real estate trends in San Francisco over time
+    * Purpose: To make the data as impactful and visually appealing as possible.
+Become familiar with the D3 library and its capabilities.
-* Functionality and MVP Features
+### Functionality and MVP Features
    * Interesting and interactive data charts and graphs that show the data in a new way
    * Data that will be shown:
     * Median Home value sqft